Ierlandfan/CCS811-HDC1080-ESP32-weatherstation-with-Domoticz-integration/README.md

 Based on this nice Weatherstation made by Vortecks https://www.youtube.com/watch?v=i9sn_d-Q3Ww .
 I just added the Domoticz integration.
-Can easily be adapter for MQQT integration or other Domotica solution.
+Can easily be adapter for MQTT integration or other Domotica solution.

 Parts list: